deplicator/assignments/COMP3053 - Analysis of Algorithms/Homework 3 - Escape Path Problem/README.md

 results are displayed in the console.

 There are example input maps and result maps in the maps folder.

+### Other Insights
+This is the first C++ program I've written that uses vectors. *Why have we not learned about these in class?* Vectors are how this program accepts an irregular map.

 [img]: docs/example.jpg